Tips To Help You Master Barre Chords

 1. The Mentality

 As hard as it may seem, avoid frustration at all costs.
 No one expects you to master barre chords the first time you are acquainted with them.
 As with everything in music, it takes time and giving up is the only surefire way to fail at any given technique.
 Make sure you dedicate a small part of your daily practicing routine to develop a good posture free of tension so as to facilitate your learning progress.
 Some people give up altogether and resort to certain alternatives, such as using a capo, or fretting certain notes with the fretting hand's thumb.
 It would be a shame if you did, as barre chords allow for so many creative possibilities.
-I don't want you to miss out on them.2.
-The Mechanics
+I don't want you to miss out on them.

-This is going to be the most detailed part of this article, so read carefully.- Your guitar's setup is crucial: a very high action, strings that are too thick or harsh will be detrimental to your progress.
+- Your guitar's setup is crucial: a very high action, strings that are too thick or harsh will be detrimental to your progress.
 Steel strings won't make things easier, but it seems to me like the action of the guitar is more important.
 Don't hesitate to have a luthier or someone equally qualified set up your guitar so as to make your guitar easier to play and your practice sessions more enjoyable.

 - Avoid tension: somewhat related to the point above, if you feel like pressing extremely hard is the solution to your barre chord problems, you will most likely end up having muscle cramps in your hand/forearm.
 Take a short break before continuing your practice session.